serversideup/amplitudejs/README.md

 ### Song Visual Elements

-AmplitudeJS will handle updating certain elements with the metadata for the active song.
+Amplitude.js will handle updating certain elements with the metadata for the active song.
 Each of the elements has their inner inner HTML updated depending on the song being played.
-By default AmplitudeJS will handle these automatically, but you can also turn this feature off in the config.
+By default Amplitude.js will handle these automatically, but you can also turn this feature off in the config.
 Since this is for dynamic areas that are dependant upon what song is playing, it would make sense to have only one of each of these elements.
-The element for album art has to be an image since AmplitudeJS sets the src attribute.
+The element for album art has to be an image since Amplitude.js sets the src attribute.
 These specific elements are identified by attributes.

 * 'amplitude-song-info="name"' -> inner HTML updates to the song name of what is currently playing
 * 'amplitude-song-info="artist"' -> inner HTML updates to the song's artist for what is currently playing